Ontario Workers Compensation Attorney

 You could be eligible to regain the costs of both economic and noneconomic damages rather than economic alone through a lawsuit.
 This could mean recovery for your physical pain and suffering, mental anguish, lost quality of life, and loss of consortium.
 You may also receive punitive damages, or an additional award to punish your employer for gross negligence or recklessness.
 Bringing a lawsuit against your employer could shed light on hazards in the workplace and the company’s negligent failure to prevent them.

-An Ontario workers’ compensation lawyer from Rose, Klein & Marias LLP will have everything you need to build a strong claim to damages after a workplace accident.
+An Ontario workers compensation attorney from Rose, Klein & Marias LLP will have everything you need to build a strong claim to damages after a workplace accident.
 From connections to important players in the local court system to extensive legal knowledge, our attorneys can strengthen your case using a range of resources.
 Whether you qualify for workers’ compensation, a personal injury settlement or both, we can help you pursue maximum compensation in Ontario, California.
-Start your case with a free claim evaluation at (866) 679-7512.
+Start your case with by contacting us or calling (800)-362-7427.
 We also respond promptly to consultation requests submitted online.